 There is a range of different climb options, including a day climb, night climb, twilight climb, lean out off the bridge, walk a plank out over the bridge, abseil off the bridge – and more.
 I’ve climbed the bridge during the day and abseiled off and let me tell you; it was absolutely brilliant!

-Kids must be at least 6 years of age and all children up to the age of 16 must be accompanied by an adult (a maximum of 1 adult for 3 children).
+This is one of the things to do with kids Brisbane if they are at least 6 years of age, and all children up to the age of 16 must be accompanied by an adult (a maximum of 1 adult for 3 children).